-Hi Miles, tell us a bit about what you've been up to since leaving Solent.
+Tell us a bit about what you've been up to since leaving Solent.

-Since leaving uni, I've been focusing on all sorts of musical endeavours, the band being the main one, but also busking, composing for projects (most notably, getting my music played on rides at LEGOLAND Windsor), building and then teaching my musical repertoire, and learning video editing software.
+Since leaving university, I've been focusing on all sorts of musical endeavours, the band being the main one, but also busking, composing for projects (most notably, getting my music played on rides at LEGOLAND Windsor), building and then teaching my musical repertoire, and learning video editing software.